 At the time of his death on October 22nd, 1565, Grolier possessed one of the most extensive private libraries in the world.
 Each of his books was of extraordinary quality, in a style described as both “quiet and simple, yet rich and flowing.”

-Paperblanks’ Grolier Ornamentali Collection
+Paperblanks’ Grolier Ornamentali Series

-Our Grolier Ornamentali Collection is our tribute to Jean Grolier, a man known for his love of richly decorated bookbindings.
+Our Grolier Ornamentali series is our tribute to Jean Grolier, a man known for his love of richly decorated bookbindings.
 The cover design for this series is based on one of Grolier’s last great commissions, a gold-tooled marbled brown leather creation with an interlaced curving design of single-line fillets and floral tools filling out the six-pointed star.

 Among other features like a ribbon marker and a memento pouch, each book in this collection includes metal clasp closures and ornamental edging.